Tinkerforge/doc/source/Hardware/Bricklets/Voltage.rst

-The Voltage :ref:`Bricklet <product_overview_bricklets>` can be used to extend the features of :ref:`Bricks <product_overview_bricks>` by the capability to measure the voltages.
+The Voltage :ref:`Bricklet <product_overview_bricklets>` can be used to extend the features of :ref:`Bricks <product_overview_bricks>` by the capability to measure voltages.
+The measurement range is 0-50V.
 The voltage can be read out directly in `Volt
 <http://en.wikipedia.org/wiki/Volt>`_ without conversion.
 With configurable events it is possible to react on changing